aluxnimm/outlookcaldavsynchronizer/README.md

 - **Disable Certificate Validation** set to true to disable SSL/TLS certificate validation, major security risk, use with caution!
 - **Enable Tls12** set to false to disable TLS12, not recommended
 - **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!

+### Reports of sync runs ###

+You can also configure Synchronization reports for all profiles, this can be configured via general Options:

+- **Log** You can choose if you want to generate reports for *"Only sync runs with errors"* or *"Sync runs with errors or warnings"* or *"All sync runs"*.
+- **Show immediately** configures if the Sync reports should be shown immediately after a sync run with errors, with warnings or errors, or not at all.

+You can show reports manually with the **Reports** button in the CalDav Synchronizer Ribbon.
+There you can choose from available reports (shown as profile name with timestamp of the sync run) and see informations about items synced and if there were any warnings or errors.
+You can also delete reports or add them to a zip file via the context menu.
+If the last sync run lead to any errors, a warning symbol is shown in the Ribbon or the Report window opens if configured in the general options.

 ## Trouble Shooting ##